HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 Now that the preperation work is done we can start extracting the individual pics.
 So far we have the Huffman tree, an array of offsets, a pic table describing the size of each pic and an open VGAGRAPH file.
 A chunk is identified using its magic number.
 Get the offset of the chunk and that of the next chunk using their magic numbers.
 If the offset of the chunk is -1 abort.
 We can get the magic number of the next chunk by adding +1 to the magic number of the current chunk.
 If the offset of the next chunk is -1 keep adding +1 to the magic number until the offset is a proper value.
 Compute the length of the compressed chunk as the difference in chunk offsets and fill a buffer of that size and type 32-bit signed integer with the data of the chunk.

 Now we can expand the data.
 We need to know the expanded size of the chunk, which can be read from the compressed chunk: the first four bytes are a signed 32-bit integer that tells us the size, so read it and advance the pointer by four bytes.
-There is an exception if the chumk number is greater or equal to `STARTTILE8` and less than `STARTEXTERNS`; I don't really under stand what that is supposed to represent, but the size is hard coded in that case and the pointer is not advanced.
+There is an exception if the chumk number is greater or equal to `STARTTILE8` and less than `STARTEXTERNS`; I don't really understand what that is supposed to represent, but the size is hard coded in that case and the pointer is not advanced.
 Here it the code in question:

 	if (chunk >= STARTTILE8 && chunk < STARTEXTERNS) {
 		// expanded sizes of tile8/16/32 are implicit